isabellexyy/Akiba-Arcade/README.md

-# Akiba-Arcade
+# Akiba Arcade
-*The Ultimate Animeverse Digital Asset Marketplace on XRPL*
+*The Ultimate Mobile Gaming Marketplace on XRPL*